-By that document the Persian Government relinquished all claims to the sovereignty of Herat, and engaged to abstain from all interference whatsoever in the internal affairs of that free and independent city.
-It was only in the event of a hostile force invading the territories of Herat that the Persian Government was authorized to send troops to maintain the integrity of those territories, and it pledged itself to withdraw this friendly and auxiliary force so soon as the invaders retired to their own coun-Mr. DALLAWAY, whose ignominious nonsense that the case contemplated by these provisions had arrived when DOST MAHOMED, on the deathof his brother KOHUNDIL KHAN, possessed himself of the town of Candahar.
-The Amcer, as the paramount autho-rity in Affghanistan, was clearly justified in taking measures to prevent disturbances within the dominions subject to his suzerainty.
-Had he exhi-bited less promptitude and energy, the most terrible anarchy would have ensued, and perhaps the entire kingdom might have been involved in the horrors of a civil war.
-It is asserted, indeed, that he acted "by the advice and counsel" of the English, but not a single proof is adduced in support of this gratuitous assertion.
-There is neither a British Envoy at Caubul, nor any accredited representative \ Kaye's War in Afghanistan, vol. i. p.
-266. A new edition of this valuable work is now being published by Mr. Bentley at a price that places it within reach of the most modest library.
-The first volume contains an animated description of the former slege of Herat, with copies in extenso of the treaties between the British and Persian Governments, to which such frequent allusions of the Ameer at Calcutta, nor has the Indian Government in any way interfered with the internal affairs of the Affghan kingdom since the return of its armies of retribution.
-But had it even been otherwise -were it incontestably proved that it was at "the in-stigation" of the perfidious English that Dosr MA.
+By that document the Persian Government relinguished all claims to the sovereignty of Herat. soever in the internal affairs of that free and independent city.
+It was only in the event of a hostile force invading the territories of Herat that the Persian Government was authorized to send troops to maintain the integrity of those territories, and it pledged itself to withdraw this friendly and auxiliary force so soon as the invaders retired to their own country.
+It is now alleged by the Court of Tcheran that the case contemplated by these provisions had arrived when DOSTMAHOMED, on the death of his brother KOHUNDIL KHAN, possessed himself of the town of Candahar.
+The Ameer, as the paramount autho-rity in Affghanistan, was clearly justified in taking measures to prevent disturbances within the dominions subject to his suzerainty.
+Had he exhibited less promptitude and energy, the most terrible anarchy would have ensued, and perhaps the entire kingdom might have been involved in the horrors of a civil war.
+It is asserted, indeed, that he acted "by the advice and counsel" of the English, but not a single proof is adduced in support of this of the corporation to exact dues from vessels which, gratuitous assertion.
+There is neither a British though passing up the river, make no use of the Liver-Envoy at Caubul, nor any accredited representative of the Ameer at Calcutta, nor has the Indian Government in any way interfered with the internal affairs of the Affghan kingdom since the return of its armies of retribution.
+But had it even been otherwise -were it incontestably proved that it was at "the in-stigation" of the perfidious English that Dost MA.
 HOMED reduced Candahar to a state of peaceful submission-in what manner can that movement be construed into a menace against Herat?
 No less urgent an emergency than the violation of the Herat territories could justify the entry of the Persian troops; and, as already shown, with the removal of the offence the defensive measure was bound to be simultaneously withdrawn.
 DOST MAHOMED did not invade Herat, but the Persians even captured that city by force of arms, and against the will of its inhabitants.
 In contravention of existing treaties, the Court of Teheran now declares Herat to be Persian soil, just as on the former occasion it de-clared that "the rightful dominions of the Shah ex-tended to Ghuzni."
 Under the Suffarean dynasty, both Herat and Candahar were conquered provinces of the "king of kings;" and in the reign of Queen MARY Calais was a possession of the British Crown.
 When the sovereigns of England reassert their claims to the throne of France, it will be lawful for the Shah to enforce his sovereign rights over the Affghan cities.
-In the meantime his Majesty's Ministers, and their un-English advocates in this country, will do well to invent a more plausible excuse for the invasion of Affghanistan than a pretended menace on the part of Dost MAHOMED against a petty principality which the Shah was pledged, indeed, to protect, but not to conquer and oppress.
-The friendly remonstrances of the British Government have been met by insolence and de-rision, its representative subjected to repeated insults, and a heavy blow aimed at the foundation of the barriers of its Indian empire.
-To remain tranquil under such affronts would betoken a pusillanimity as yet unknown to the British character, and might be fraught with pernicious consequences to the maintenance of our moral influence in the East.
+In the meantime his Majesty's Ministers, and their un-English advocates in this country, will do well to invent a more plausible excuse for the invasion of Affghanistan than a pre-tended menace on the part of DOST MAHOMED against a petty principality which the Shah was pledged, indeed, to protect, but not to conquer and oppress.
+The friendly remonstrances of the British Government have been met by insolence and derision, its representative subjected to repeated insults, and a heavy blow aimed at the foundation of the barriers of its Indian empire.
+To remain tranquil under such affronts would betoken a pusilla. nimity as yet unknown to the British character, and might be fraught with pernicious consequences to the maintenance of our moral influence in the East.